MrAirspace/aircraft-flight-schedules/README.md

 # Data Enrichment - GPS Spoofing
 Given ADS-B transmissions simply sending location data, wrong location data as a result of GPS spoofing can also be transmitted.
 Once more, the added column with callsign vs route lookup allows to filter out those flights where aircraft emitted wrong position data.

-# How to Extract Flights for a Certain Airport?
-Since the datasets contain flights per aircraft (per quarter of a year), if you want to extract historic flights to/from a certain airport, you need to extract those from all aircraft flight files - matching your airport in the aircraft its origin/destination columns.
-If you need support with this, please get in touch.
-I can also offer enhanced datasets.

-# How to Extract Flights for a Certain Airline?
-///

 # Detailed Data and Support